 Writing, Math, and Computer Science Referral System

-Information: This service has traditionally concentrated on math, English, and computer science skills; however, other academic skills that might need remedial work include the ability to follow directions, understand assignments, analyze test questions, manage time, and format in MLA or APA conventions.
-Instructors in every discipline are encouraged to use this service.
+Instructors can refer students for personal instruction and/or tutoring in the areas of reading comprehension, writing skills, math skills, and computer technology skills to supplement classroom instruction.
+Other academic skills for which additional support may be needed include the ability to follow directions, understand assignments, analyze test questions, manage time, and format in MLA or APA conventions.
+Instructors in every discipline are encouraged to use this service!

-A classroom instructor should fill out the appropriate form and give it to his or her student.
-The student then brings it to Jim Thompson (838-6565) who will consult with the instructor concerning subject matter and teaching strategies.
-The instructor may provide study materials or SSC faculty will provide them.
+A classroom instructor should fill out the appropriate form, give it to the student, and encourage the student to bring it to Angela Scheuermann (838-6565) who will consult with the instructor concerning subject matter and teaching strategies.
+The instructor may provide study materials or the ASC faculty will provide them.

 Examples: A pharmacology instructor gave his students a test on the basic math skills necessary for completing his course.
 Several of his students did not do well, so instead of using class time teaching some of his students these skills, he referred them to the SSC for remedial work.
 After a few hours of instruction, all students passed the test and the hours were reported for FTE credit.

-As a hypothetical example, if a student is having trouble understanding a research project, a SSC instructor will teach him or her the processes of understanding an assignment, searching for information, organizing ideas, writing effectively, and formatting correctly.
+As a hypothetical example, if a student is having trouble understanding a research project, an ASC instructor will teach him or her the processes of understanding an assignment, searching for information, organizing ideas, writing effectively, and formatting correctly.

-Internet and hybrid students may particularly benefit from this system because they generally rely on the use of computers more than conventional students do.
-For instance, a student taking Drama 111 over the Internet may need help on computer skills, such as emailing, managing electronic files, and accessing documents, in order to complete assignments.
+Internet and hybrid students may particularly benefit from this system because they generally rely on the use of computers more than conventional students.
+For instance, a student taking an online Drama 111 class may need help with computer skills, such as emailing, managing electronic files, and accessing documents, in order to complete assignments.